| Area: | 1,800,000 m2 |

 Production

-The plant at Zwickau produces only all-electric vehicles such as the Volkswagen, ID.4 and ID.5, the Audi Q4 e-tron and Sportback e-tron, and the Seat CupraBorn.
-The start of ID.5 production in January 2022 completed the Zwickau plant's transformation into a multi-brand location for electric vehicles.
 The last combustion vehicle was produced on 26 June 2020 – signalling an historic milestone.
-Around 180,000 vehicles were produced in 2021.
-Since the plant was founded in 1990, more than six million vehicles have rolled off the production lines.
+Around 204,000 vehicles were produced in 2024.
+Since the plant was founded in 1990, almost 7 million vehicles have rolled off the production lines.
 Zwickau is playing a key role with the start of production of electric vehicles.
-For the first time, a large car factory has been completely re-equipped for electric mobility with an investment totalling 1.2 billion euros.
+For the first time, a large car factory has been completely re-equipped for electric mobility for a total of 1.2 billion euros.
 The Zwickau plant produces six electric models for three Group brands.
-Maximum annual capacity after ramp-up will be 300,000 vehicles.
-The plant has therefore become the largest and highest- performance electric car plant in Europe and is playing a pioneering role in the transformation of Volkswagen’s global production network.
+Zwickau also manufactures the bodies for the Bentley Bentayga and Lamborghini Urus.

 About Volkswagen Sachsen GmbH